sitepoint/nrelate-related-content/readme.txt

 1. Related thumbnails
 2. Hovering on a related thumbnail
 3. Text list
-4. Advertising mixed into related content
+4. Advertising mixed into related content (Ads are optional and can earn you money)
-5. Hovering on an advertisement.
+5. Hovering on an advertisement (Ads are optional and can earn you money)

 == Changelog ==